Ask Question x

 4. Your child will be given general anesthesia so that he or she is in a deep sleep.
 After your child is sedated, the anesthesiologist will put a tube into your child’s lungs.
 This is so that your child’s breathing can be helped with a machine called a ventilator.
 The anesthesiologist will keep checking your child’s heart rate, blood pressure, breathing, and blood oxygen level during the surgery.

-5. The skin over the surgical site will be cleaned with a sterile solution.
+1. Transplant team will clean the skin over the surgical site with a sterile solution.

-8. The attached arteries and veins will be clamped to stop blood flow into the diseased liver.
+4. The doctors will attach arteries and clamp veins to stop blood flow into the diseased liver.

-9. Different surgery methods may be used to remove the diseased liver and implant the donor liver.
+5. The surgeons will use different surgery methods to remove the diseased liver and implant the donor liver.
 The method used will depend on your child’s specific case.

-10. The diseased liver will be removed after it has been cut off from the blood vessels.
+6. The team will remove the diseased liver after cutting it off from the blood vessels.

-12. The donor liver will be attached to your child’s blood vessels.
-Blood flow to the new liver will be started.
+8. Doctors will attach donor’s liver to your child’s blood vessels.
+Blood flow will start to the new liver.
 The surgeon will check for any bleeding where there are stitches.

-13. The surgeon will attach the new liver to your child’s bile ducts.
+9. The liver surgeon will attach the new liver to your child’s bile ducts.

-14. The surgeon will close the incision with stitches or surgical staples.
+10. The doctor will close the incision with stitches or surgical staples.

-15. A drain may be placed in the incision site to reduce swelling.
+11. Surgeons will place a drain in the incision site to reduce swelling.

 What happens after a liver transplant?

-The child will be transferred to a dedicated hospital unit for liver transplant patients once he or she is stable.
-The child will continue to be closely monitored.
+Transplant staff and doctors will transfer the child to a dedicated hospital unit for liver transplant patients once he or she is stable.
+Doctors and staff will monior your chlid closely.

 Design & Developed By Circadian Communications & Analytics